ushishu/x-mcp/README.md

 - Or find UV path with `which uv` and replace `"command": "uv"` with the full path
 - Verify all X/Twitter credentials are correct
 - Check if the x-mcp path in config matches your actual repository location
+- For media uploads, ensure the file path is correct and the file exists